SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 ...

-Simultaneous checking of several domains (batch checking)
+Simultaneous check of several domains (bulk check)

 Result format: